 Hayley: You have anginanote This is a real disease.
 Francine: Which according to Dr. Natterson sounds like vagina...
 I don't know about that, but he's the doctor.

 Another episode has a secondary story revolving around bees.
 What's another term for "secondary story"?

 Another episode has an extremely stealth one.
 When Francine takes an elevator down a shaft Stan built in his house to find Oliver North's gold, Francine comes across a donkey.
 Stan later says that he was all alone in the hole with only the donkey.
 A shaft, and a donkey.
 Whats another name for a donkey in a shaft?
 An ass in a hole, hence an asshole.

 In an episode of Avatar: The Last Airbender, the scene after greeting Suki in a robe, under candlelight, a rose in his mouth, Sokka is seen wearing a flower necklace — he got lei'd.

 In "The Ember Island Players", a bad in-universe reenactment of the series thus far, the audience starts falling asleep during the sequence with the drill.
 It's boring.

-In an episode of Family Guy where Stewie and Brian go to a Disney universe, this universe's Joe is a coffee pot.
+In "Road to the Multiverse", Stewie and Brian go to a Disney universe, and this universe's Joe is a coffee pot.
 Joe.
 Coffee.